Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 • The white plastic bag beside the poncho contains a toilet roll.
 This has subsequently been replaced with a clear ziploc bag.
 A refilable 100 ml bottle of alchohol hand sanitizer has been added to this bag.
 Both toilet paper and sanitizer may aid in fire-lighting.

 • Middle top can be seen a bag of boiled sweets and a pair of warm gloves.
 These are sitting on top of a dark green all-weather (AW) blanket.
 You can see some of the shoelaces that are tied to the grommets of this.
-I intend to add a pair of silver space blankets too.
+I intend to add a pair of silver space blankets and a foil survival bag too.

 • Top right, a red and black shemagh.
 This is a spare/additional shemagh, since I am often wearing one these days.